-Bachelor's degree: An award (baccalaureate or equivalent degree, as determined by the Secretary of the U.S. Department of Education) that normally requires at least four years but not more than five years of fulltime equivalent college-level work.
+Bachelor's degree: An award (baccalaureate or equivalent degree, as determined by the Secretary of the U.S. Department of Education) that normally requires at least four years but not more than five years of full-time equivalent college-level work.
 This includes ALL bachelor's degrees conferred in a five-year cooperative (work-study plan) program.
 (A cooperative plan provides for alternate class attendance and employment in business, industry, or government; thus, it allows students to combine actual work experience with their college studies.)
 Also, it includes bachelor's degrees in which the normal four years of work are completed in three years.

 Black or African American: A person having origins in any of the black racial groups of Africa.

 Board (charges): Assume average cost for 19 meals per week or the maximum meal plan.

-Books and supplies (costs): Average cost of 19 means per week of the maximum mean plan.
 Books and supplies (costs): Average cost of books and supplies.
 Do not include unusual costs for special groups of students (e.g., engineering or art majors), unless they constitute the majority of students at your institution.